Connect computers without Internet access using the Log Analytics gateway

 After installing the agent on the gateway server, you can configure it to report to the workspace or workspaces agents talking to the gateway.
 If the Log Analytics Windows agent is not installed on the gateway, event 300 is written to the OMS Gateway Log event log indicating the agent needs to be installed.
 If the agent is installed but not configured to report to the same workspace as the agents communicating through it, event 105 is written to the same event log, stating the agent on the gateway needs to be configured to report to the same workspace as the agents talking to the gateway.

 After completing configuration, you need to restart the OMS Gateway service for the changes to take effect.
 Otherwise, the gateway will reject agents attempting to communicate with Log Analytics and report event id 105 in the OMS Gateway Log event log.
 This also applies when you add or remove a workspace from the agent config on the gateway server.

 For information related to the Automation Hybrid Runbook Worker, see Deploy Hybrid Runbook Worker.

 Configure Operations Manager - all agents use the same proxy server

 You configure Operations Manager to add the gateway server.
 The Operations Manager proxy configuration is automatically applied to all agents reporting to Operations Manager, even if the setting is empty.

 To use the Gateway to support Operations Manager, you must have:

-- Microsoft Monitoring Agent (agent version – 8.0.10900.0 or later) installed on the Gateway server and configured for a Log Analytics workspaces with which you want to communicate.
+- Microsoft Monitoring Agent (agent version – 8.0.10900.0 or later) installed on the Gateway server and configured with the same Log Analytics workspaces that your management group is configured to report to.